-Then there are vocabulary and spelling differences, and it is in these two elements that the two big English speaking worlds divide dramatically.
+Then there are vocabulary and spelling differences.
+It is in these two elements that the two big English speaking worlds divide dramatically.

 The diversity of the English language

 But there are many forms of Standard English, as this list on Wikipedia illustrates, as well as in the image below.

-What it actually means is that whatever form of the English language is used and accepted as a national norm in an English-speaking country, it is accepted as Standard English.
+What it means is that whatever form of the English language is used and accepted as a national norm in an English-speaking country, it is accepted as Standard English.

 Another factor adding to the variations in the English language are in parts of the world where English is used widely but as a second language.

-I have written a post on European English previously, outlining the variation in forms that are becoming accepted, but European English is not a Standard English as yet.
+I wrote a post on European English, outlining the variation in forms that are becoming accepted.
+But European English is not a form of Standard English as yet.